|Nutritional Guidelines (per serving)|

 The drink began exactly as it sounds, as a refreshment for British sailors.
 It was a way to enhance and preserve the water they stored on the ship and get vitamins to fight diseases such as scurvy.
 This grog dates to the mid-1700s and was typically a mix of rum, water, honey or molasses, lemon, and cinnamon.
 It was served either hot or cold.

-The Navy grog recipes that are most familiar today stem from the tiki movement, which began in the 1940s.
+The Navy grog recipes that are most familiar today stem from the tiki bar scene, which began in the 1940s.
 It is said that Don Beach was the first to mix it up.
-Trader Vic's has a claim on the cocktail's conception as well.
+Trader Vic's has a claim on the cocktail's invention as well.
 Both of their recipes are featured here, with Don the Beachcomber's being this first listing.
 Try each to see which you like best.

 Gather the ingredients.